"Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 Download Free sample to learn more about this report.

-The European market held the second-highest share in 2024.
+The market in Europe reached USD 7.04 trillion in 2025, representing 17.10% of total market revenue, and is projected to reach USD 7.41 trillion in 2026.
 European regulators have supported corporate bond market liquidity through various initiatives, such as easing capital requirements for banks investing in corporate debt.
 Further, there is an increasing demand for green and ESG (Environmental, Social, and Governance) bonds as European investors prioritize sustainable investments.
 This trend has contributed significantly to European market growth.
+The U.K. market is expected to reach USD 1.45 billion by 2026, while the German market is expected to reach USD 1.13 billion by 2026.

+Asia Pacific contributed approximately USD 15.79 trillion to the global market in 2025, accounting for 38.50% share, and is expected to reach USD 17.74 trillion in 2026.
 Asia Pacific will grow at the highest CAGR among other regions.
 Strong economic growth, particularly in emerging markets such as China and India, drives corporate investment and the need for financing.
 As companies seek capital for expansion, M&A activities, and infrastructure projects, there is an uptick in corporate bond issuance.
 Major players in the technology and manufacturing sectors utilized bonds to fund their growth strategies.
+The Indian market is expected to reach USD 2.94 billion by 2026.

 The South American market is growing due to increased demand for financing from local and international corporations.
 Key drivers include a stable macroeconomic environment, low interest rates in certain countries, and infrastructure development needs.
 Companies in Brazil and Argentina issued bonds to fund expansion, with a growing focus on sustainable investments.